Radix Sort in Python19 Nov 2017

 This video was a good resource to learn how radix sort works.
-He introduced radix sort algorithm with a plain diagram and English.
+He introduced the radix sort algorithm with a plain diagram and English.

 My counting sort code is this: